Full credit is 52 points. For insurance, answer more than enough questions.

 During this semester we have read quite a few different diagnoses for why the U.S. health care system uses so many resources but shows such mediocre results for the whole population.
 Like in the fable of the blind men describing an elephant, various commentators grab different aspects of our system and then say that fixing the problem they identify is the "key" to bringing spending under control without sacrificing the public's health.
 These diagnoses, and their associated cures, include:

 Critically evaluate as many of these diagnoses as you wish.
-(Or others, if you can think of them.)
 For each one you evaluate, how important is it, really?
 In other words, for each one, say about how much it can contribute to reducing total U.S. health care spending control.
 Also say if it is a promising way to improve the quality or appropriateness of our health care.
-If there is a reading that advocates this diagnosis or is helpful for evaluating it, mention the reading.
+Mention a relevant reading.

 Some of these are hard to evaluate definitively.
 For those, it will be enough for you to show that you understand the issues.
 Just be sure that you show me that you got ideas from the readings and are not just making things up.